soheilhme/ABACUS/README.md

 IEEE Annual International Symposium on, Charlotte, NC, 2010, pp. 149-156.

 # Compilation
 - First compile libvpr_6 by going to trunk/libvpr_6 and type "make".
-You might need to install libc6-dev-i386 first.
 - Then go to trunk/ABACUS and type "make clean && make".

 # Files in The Repository